GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_description.md

 ## Background

-Land cover is the observed physical cover on the Earth's surface including trees, shrubs, grasses, soils, exposed rocks, water bodies, plantations, crops and built structures.
-A consistent, Australia-wide land cover product helps understanding of how the different parts of the environment change and inter-relate.
-Earth observation data recorded over a period of time firstly allows the observation of the state of land cover at a specific time and secondly the way that land cover changes by comparison between times.
+Land cover is the observed physical cover on the Earth's surface including trees, shrubs, grasses, soils, exposed rocks, water bodies, plantations, crops, and built structures.
+An Australia-wide land cover product provides an understanding of how the different parts of the environment change and interrelate.
+Earth observation data recorded consistently over a period of time allows the observation of the state of land cover at a specific time and also the way that land cover changes by comparison between times.

 ## What this product offers

 DEA Land Cover provides annual land cover classifications for Australia using the Food and Agriculture Organisation Land Cover Classification System taxonomy Version 2 (Di Gregorio and Jansen, 1998; 2005).

 DEA Land Cover divides the landscape into six base land cover types, which are then further detailed through the addition of environmental descriptors.
-The structure is as follows:
+The structure is as follows.

-* Cultivated Terrestrial Vegetation
+* **Cultivated Terrestrial Vegetation**
-  * percentage of cover
+    * Percentage of cover
-  * life form (herbaceous only)
+    * Life form (herbaceous only)
-* Natural Terrestrial Vegetation
+* **Natural Terrestrial Vegetation**
-  * percentage of cover
+    * Percentage of cover
-  * life form (woody or herbaceous)
+    * Life form (woody or herbaceous)
-* Natural Aquatic Vegetation
+* **Natural Aquatic Vegetation**
-  * percentage of cover
+    * Percentage of cover
-  * life form (woody or herbaceous)
+    * Life form (woody or herbaceous)
-  * water seasonality
+    * Water seasonality
-* Artificial Surfaces
+* **Artificial Surfaces**
-* Natural Bare
+* **Natural Bare**
-  * percentage of bare cover
+    * Percentage of bare cover
-* Aquatic
+* **Aquatic**
-  * water persistence
+    * Water persistence
-  * intertidal area
+    * Intertidal area

 % ## Data description

 ## Applications

 Annual Land Cover information can be used in a number of ways to support the monitoring and management of environments in Australia.
-These include, but are not limited to, the following areas in environmental monitoring, primary industries and the interests and safety of the Australian community:
+These include, but are not limited to, the following areas of environmental monitoring, primary industries, and the interests and safety of the Australian community.

 * Environmental monitoring
     * Ecosystem mapping
     * Carbon dynamics
     * Erosion management
 * Agriculture Sector
     * Monitoring crop responses to water availability
     * Understanding drought impact on vegetation
 * Community interests
     * Map urban expansion within Australia
     * Mapping impacts of natural disasters
     * Bushfire recovery

 |||
 |---|---|